 Audrey Nell Edwards was still a baby when Jackie Robinson broke Major League Baseball’s color line in 1947.

-In 1963, when the Rev. Martin Luther King Jr. proclaimed that it was time to “make real the promises of democracy,” Audrey Nell was a 16-year-old, languishing in a cell in the St. Johns County Jail in St. Augustine, Florida.
+In 1963, when the Rev. Martin Luther King Jr. proclaimed that it was time to “make real the promises of democracy,” Audrey Nell was a 16-year-old, languishing in a cell in the St. Johns County Jail in St. Augustine, Fla.

 Within a year, both civil rights icons would meet and be inspired by Audrey Nell, a spunky warrior for civil rights, part of a group known as the “St. Augustine Four.”
 They were young people with uncommon courage.
 They spoke up.
 They spoke out.
 They broke color lines and leaned hard against the arc of the moral universe – all at great personal cost.

 Now, more than a half-century after King’s assassination, and nearly as long since Robinson’s untimely death, Audrey Nell Edwards Hamilton is the last surviving member of the St. Augustine Four.
 Her life is barely visible, and her sacrifices are largely forgotten.